BingoBois/FinalReport/README.md

 **This section should describe your actual implementation.
 Mainly how well you followed the requirements, process and software design you began with.
 If your system changed during this phase you should summarise the unexpected events/problems and explain how you solved them.**

 The transition to Typescript proved to be a hassle sometimes, as the team used Frameworks that have their own types and needs to be followed, as the team no longer used dynamic typing.
-The learning curve was trying to get used to the new workflow that came with Typescript and it's quirks.
+The learning curve was trying to get used to the new workflow that came with Typescript and its quirks.
 The team persisted and stuck with Typescript, as the team wanted to learn something new rather than creating yet another typical CRUD Application.

-During our early development stages, there was quite the confusion in regards to the correlation with the data being sent to the system, by the bots.
-The team started creating MySQL schemes, to fit the data being sent to us, and modelled all of the systems tables accordingly, so the team would adapt all around that.
+During our early development stages, there was quite the confusion in regard to the correlation with the data being sent to the system, by the bots.
+The team started creating MySQL schemes, to fit the data being sent to us, and modelled all the system's tables accordingly, so the team would adapt all around that.
 One of these issues came apparent very early into the start of the project.
 Getting the application hosted, as well as making the website was rather easy, although two issues came along during the test phase.

 The team had mistaken the data received from the bots, and which was supplied to us.
 The website that was given to the team shows the latest post id.
 This post id could either be coming from a comment or a post.
-The team mistaked the hannest_id to be the latest post, although supposedly it's the latest of either comments or posts.
+The team misunderstood the hannest_id to be the latest post, although supposedly it's the latest of either comments or posts.
 This meant that the team were showing lower stats than most groups.

 Another concern that appeared, was the fact that the teams VPS were running rather slow.
-One thing that became apparent, was the fact that the teams clusters were being split on already low resource VPS machines.
-Each machine had around 1 gb of ram, and had 1 core to work on.
-The team searched vividly after a new host, to see if there was a alternative to offer, rather than paying for more expensive machines.
+One thing that became apparent, was the fact that the team's clusters were being split on already low resource VPS machines.
+Each machine had around 1 GB of ram and had 1 core to work on.
+The team searched vividly after a new host, to see if there was an alternative to offer, rather than paying for more expensive machines.

 The team discovered a private cloud provider called Contabo.
 They were offering way more substantial servers, that really helped a bunch in terms of getting the project running smoother in terms of response times.
-The transition to Contabo proved it's worth and the teams latency issues were decreased.
+The transition to Contabo proved its worth and the team's latency issues were decreased.

 #